 Real Estate in the Time of Covid19

-As the stay-at-home order lifted last week, we expect that more people will begin resuming their planned real estate activities.
-As the busy spring real estate season begins to resume, we hope that everyone involved in a real estate transaction will keep safety and the health of those most vulnerable to the Covid-19 virus in mind.
+Despite the current pandemic, the Dallas-Fort Worth area has seen a growth in home sales this summer.
+As we continue to navigate this crisis, we hope that everyone involved in a real estate transaction will keep safety and the health of those most vulnerable to the Covid-19 virus in mind.

 Advice For Sellers:

-As we've been endeavoring to complete home inspections during the quarantine, we've been surprised by some of the push-back we've had from people, insisting on staying at home, even following inspectors and other vendors around while they work.
+As we've been endeavoring to complete home inspections during this time, we've been surprised by some of the push-back we've had from people, insisting on staying at home, even following inspectors and other vendors around while they work.
 It's difficult enough to sell your home during a global pandemic, wouldn't you want to ensure every phase of the sale goes through without a hitch?

 1. Ask your Realtor to clear all vendor appointments with you (home inspector, appraiser, electrician, plumber, or others the buyer may have come through during the option period), and plan to be out of the house if possible.